Guess1m/ReportsPlus/README.md

 ### Key Features

-- Function as an MDT for use from another computer.
+- It functions as an MDT for use on another computer.
 - Perform ped and vehicle lookups.
 - Display IDs and show callouts.
 - Create in-depth reports for Citations, Callouts, Patrols, Traffic Stops, Impounds, Searches, Incidents, and Arrests.